School of Radiologic Technology

 What is included in the pre-selection testing?

 The pre-selection test is called the TEAS V for Allied Health.
 It tests math, reading, science and English and language use.
 It is not a test on how much you know about the field of radiology.
+Study helps for the TEAS V are available through the Ivy Tech Community College bookstore, and at ATI.com.

 Do I have to take pre-requisite courses?